MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4049.md

 The common cases where LNK4049 is generated instead of LNK4217 are:

-- Performing incremental linking by using the [/INCREMENTAL](../../build/reference/incremental-link-incrementally.md) option.
+- When using the [/INCREMENTAL](../../build/reference/incremental-link-incrementally.md) option.

-- Performing whole-program optimization by using the [/LTCG](../../build/reference/ltcg-link-time-code-generation.md) option.
+- When using the [/LTCG](../../build/reference/ltcg-link-time-code-generation.md) option.

-To resolve LNK4049, try one of the following:
+To resolve LNK4049, try one of the following procedures:

-- Remove the `__declspec(dllimport)` name declaration from the forward declaration of the symbol which triggered LNK4049.
+- Remove the `__declspec(dllimport)` modifier from the forward declaration of the symbol that triggered LNK4049.
 You can search for symbols within a binary image by using the **DUMPBIN** utility.
 The **DUMPBIN /SYMBOLS** switch displays the COFF symbol table of the image.
 For more information on the **DUMPBIN** utility, see [DUMPBIN Reference](../../build/reference/dumpbin-reference.md).

 - Temporarily disable incremental linking and whole-program optimization.
-Recompiling the application will generate Warning LNK4217, which will include the name of the function from which the imported symbol was referenced.
+When recompiled, the application generates Warning LNK4217, which includes the name of the function which references the imported symbol.
 Remove the `__declspec(dllimport)` declaration from the imported symbol and re-enable incremental linking or whole-program optimization as required.

-Although the final generated code will behave correctly, the code generated to call the imported function is less efficient than calling the function directly.
-This warning doesn't appear when you compile by using the option [/clr](../../build/reference/clr-common-language-runtime-compilation.md).
+Although the final generated code behaves correctly, the code generated to call the imported function is less efficient than calling the function directly.
+This warning doesn't appear when you compile by using the [/clr](../../build/reference/clr-common-language-runtime-compilation.md) option.

 For more information on import and export data declarations, see [dllexport, dllimport](../../cpp/dllexport-dllimport.md).